Vincent Gulliver - Parent of iCanMed Interview Masterclass Student 2018

 No guesswork or headaches.
 Learn, at a fraction of the price.

 Since we’ve done all the work, just follow our lead.
 And the best part?
-Our course is 50-90% cheaper than other premium courses.
+Our course is up to 95% cheaper than other premium courses.

 After attending iCanMed's free interview workshops in Perth I came to an even greater realisation as to how important the interviews are in determining your entry into medicine.
 Even with a good ATAR I knew that if I wanted to be accepted into my first preference university I needed to do very well in the interviews, especially with a UMAT score that wasn't very competitive.
 The MMI interviews seemed very daunting at first as I was lost as to how I would be able to process long and seemingly complicated questions, how I would be able to come up with substantial answers on the spot and whether I would be able to structure my answers coherently.